Clay Higgins: Personal life

 Higgins has been married four times.
 Higgins first married Eloisa Rovati.
 They had a daughter together, who died a few months after she was born.
 Higgins and Rovati later divorced.
 Rovati alleged that Higgins held a gun to her head and threatened to shoot her during an argument, a claim Higgins has repeatedly denied.
-Rovati later died in an automobile crash.
 Higgins then married Rosemary "Stormy" Rothkamm-Hambrice.
 He adopted her child from a previous marriage, and they had two more children together.
 They divorced in 1999.
 Higgins's third wife was Kara Seymour.
 They also divorced.
 Higgins lives in Port Barre, Louisiana, with his fourth wife, Becca.

 Rothkamm-Hambrice, then living in Mississippi, filed suit against him the day after the 2016 election for unpaid child support of more than $140,000, including interest on overdue payments.
 Higgins said that he sought reduced payments in 2005 after changing careers to law enforcement, but the issue was never settled.
 The Daily Advertiser reported: "Calls about the case made by this newspaper in September, first to the Texas Attorney General's Office, then to Louisiana courts, brought similar responses from both places: Clay Higgins was not in trouble with the courts in either state over the child support payments."

-In August 2021, Higgins challenged a critic from Alaska who had called him a "traitor" for voting against certifying the 2020 election results to a physical fight in a ring, saying that he would be in Alaska in 2022; the challenge was accepted but no fight took place.